Access Accounts update

 The impact of Coronavirus has created a situation where ‘Normal Market Conditions’ are no longer in effect, at least for the time being.

 When did ‘Normal Market Conditions’ end?

 The financial markets had particularly excessive volatility on Thursday 12th March 2020 as a result of the global impact of Coronavirus.
-In addition, our analysis of the Access Accounts’ behaviour confirmed that ‘Normal Market Conditions’ had ended suddenly on Thursday 12th March 2020 and so the withdrawal system operation for Access Accounts did not operate that day and will not operate in the original way until further notice.
+In addition, our analysis of the Access Accounts’ behaviour confirmed that ‘Normal Market Conditions’ had ended suddenly on Thursday 12th March 2020, in line with most financial markets seeing extreme activity around that time, and so the withdrawal system operation for Access Accounts did not operate that day and will not operate in the original way until further notice.
 We will continue to regularly review this situation and keep our investors updated.

-During this period of financial turmoil, we have temporarily altered the way in which the queue is processed.
+During this period of financial turmoil, we are currently operating a pro-rata withdrawal system based on lenders total loan holding in the Access Accounts, as described above.
 This has been done in line with section 20 of our Terms & Conditions which allows us to make changes if we reasonably believe them to be in the interests of the Lending Members, which we do here in the context of our Lending Members as a whole.
 Given the rapid onset of the current national and global crisis, it simply was not possible to provide 30 days of notice.